Red Hat OpenDaylight Product Guide

 1.2.2.
 Standard-based with an open approach

-OpenDaylight is a key component for customers who want to deploy a fully open-source solution and avoid possible vendor lock-in.
+OpenDaylight is a crucial component in today’s virtualization stack, as well as a key for customers who want to deploy a fully open-source solution and avoid possible vendor lock-in.

 1.2.3.
 Enhanced Cloud Networking

-OpenDaylight provides support for common OpenStack network virtualization requirements, and also ensures multi-tenancy, security, and isolation.
-The following features are some of the highlights of OpenDaylight:
+OpenDaylight provides support for common OpenStack network virtualization requirements, while ensuring multi tenancy, security and isolation.
+Some feature highlights include:

 - Distributed L2 networking using VLANs or overlays (VXLAN)

 - Dynamic IP address assignment, with support for overlapping IPs across tenants